gdgpisa/hoverboard-2019/README.md

 > *Do you :heart: it?* Show your support - please, [star](https://github.com/gdg-x/hoverboard) the project.

 ### License

 Project is published under the [MIT license](https://github.com/gdg-x/hoverboard/blob/master/LICENSE.md).
-Feel free to clone and modify repo as you want, but don't forget to add reference to authors :)